Get News & Updates Directly To Your Inbox

 “Allergens are specific to a person and cause an immune response in their body,” says Nesvold.
-“Irritants are things that irritate the nose, lining of the nose, the throat and the lungs.”
+“Irritants are things that aggravate the nose, lining of the nose, throat and the lungs.”

 Some of the most common indoor allergens are:

 Some of the more common indoor irritants are:

 Not everyone has the same asthma triggers.
 But you can work to find the most bothersome triggers in your home.
 An allergist, a doctor who specializes in treating allergies, can also help pinpoint triggers with allergy testing.
 Once you know which triggers are the worst and where they hide in your house, you can work to get rid of them.

-Bedroom Ridding the bedroom of asthma triggers means the person with asthma can spend a great portion of the day—eight hours or more—in an allergen-free environment.
+Ridding the bedroom of asthma triggers means the person with asthma can spend a great portion of the day – eight hours or more – in an allergen-free environment.

 The most likely triggers here are dust mites and pets.
 Dust mites are tiny bugs too small to see.
-They are often found in mattresses, pillows, bedding, carpets, upholstered furniture and stuffed toys.
+They’re often found in mattresses, pillows, bedding, carpets, upholstered furniture and stuffed toys.
 Many people with asthma are allergic to the droppings and body parts of dust mites.

 To fight dust mites, think about places where dust collects, then clean those spots often.
 Here are some more tips: